Sovegna Frequently Asked Questions

 -

-A lot of time spent on getting, using, or recovering from use of the substance.
+Time spent obtaining, using, or recovering from substance use

 -